 This operation involves the removal of breast tissue and usually some breast skin.
-The reduction in breast volume will result in smaller, lighter breasts and may lead to improvement in posture and relief of back, neck and shoulder strap pain.
-The procedure can also reduce the risk of rashes which form under the breasts (intertrigo).
+The reduction in breast volume will result in smaller, lighter breasts and may lead to improvement in posture and relief of back, neck, and shoulder strap pain.
+The procedure can also reduce the risk of rashes that form under the breasts (intertrigo).

 HOW DO I PREPARE FOR SURGERY?